ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 ### Capability Pricing

-CTXVM supports pricing for capabilities through the use of `cap` tags in capability announcement or list events.
+ContextVM supports pricing for capabilities through the use of `cap` tags in capability announcement or list events.

 #### Pricing Tag Format